Serkadji Prison: History

 Before the program of economic development from 2005 to 2009, the prison systems in Algeria were essentially the same as they had been during the colonial period in Algeria.
 Before the 2005-2009 period, Algeria had 127 penitentiary establishments classified into prevention, re-education, rehabilitation, specialized centers for women and specialized centers for minors.
 76 of the prisons had been built prior to 1962 with 59 of them having been built before 1900.
-Post-1962, 51 more prisons had bee built.
+Post-1962, 51 more prisons had been built.
 This indicates that over half the prisons had been built prior to Algerian independence and had therefore been built with colonial subjugation in mind.
-29 of the total penitentiaries were actually originally built for other purposes and subsequently converted into prisons.
+29 of the total penitentiaries were had been built for other purposes but were subsequently converted into prisons.

+Throughout colonization, Algeria became a site for criminal deportees from other countries, for example the June Insurgents who were from France but served their sentences in Algeria.
+Equally, Algerians who committed crimes or perpetrated rebellious acts against colonization were sometimes deported to other countries to serve their sentences as they were seen as negative influences on the population.

 In 2005, Algeria began the process of restructuring its penitentiary system and building new facilities.
 One of the reasons for this was that the prisons were overcrowded and lacked room for newcomers.